-Tokyo area warned of power outages due to cold, quake damage
+Power outage alert in Japan amid quake damage, cold weather

-TOKYO (AP) — Japan’s government alerted the Tokyo region of potential blackouts Tuesday because power supplies were low after several coal-fired plants temporarily stopped generating electricity following last week’s earthquake.
+TOKYO (AP) — Japan’s government alerted people of potential blackouts in the Tokyo region Tuesday because power supplies were low after several coal-fired plants temporarily stopped generating electricity following last week’s earthquake.

-The rare alert, calling on households and companies to conserve power, coincided with snow and unusually cold weather for early spring in Tokyo, prompting people to use heaters.
+The rare alert, calling on households and companies to conserve power, comes as the Tokyo region is facing snow and unusually cold weather for early spring, prompting the use of heaters.

-The magnitude-7.4 earthquake off the coast of Fukushima last Wednesday killed four people and injured more than 230 others, while reminding people of the March 2011 quake, tsunami and nuclear disaster that killed thousands and devastated northeastern Japan’s coast.
+The magnitude-7.4 earthquake off the coast of Fukushima last Wednesday killed four people and injured more than 230 others, while reminding people of the deadly March 2011 quake and tsunami that killed thousands, triggered a nuclear disaster and devastated northeastern Japan’s coast.

-Last week’s quake caused temporary power outages, peaking at 2 million homes, as the coal-fired plants in the region serviced by the Tokyo Electric Power Company Holdings assessed and repaired damage.
+Last week’s quake caused temporary power outages, peaking at 2 million homes in Tokyo and eight other areas, as the coal-fired plants in the region serviced by the Tokyo Electric Power Company Holdings assessed and repaired damage.

-Power has been restored since, but TEPCO’s grid serving the densely populated capital region was being severely strained by the unusual snow and cold, officials said.
+Power has been restored since, but the grid was being severely strained by the unusual snow and cold, officials said.

-By midafternoon, the conservation effort was not enough to avoid blackouts, Economy and Industry Minister Koichi Hagiuda said, urging households and companies to cooperate.
+By midafternoon, the conservation effort was not enough to avoid blackouts, Economy and Industry Minister Koichi Hagiuda said.

+Tokyo’s Haneda International Airport has partially turned off lights and air conditioning at terminals.
+Amusement parks and some companies in the region also switched to their backup generators to help in the conservation efforts.

 Tuesday marks the end of Japan’s COVID-19 restrictions nationwide as infections showed signs of slowing, and bars and restaurants were to return to normal service hours, but guests might have to eat in dim lights.